-- (1) This By-law is called the By-law on Municipal Land Use Planning. - (2) This By-law comes into operation on the date that the Act comes into operation in the municipal area of the Municipality
+- (1) This By-law is called the City of Matlosana Spatial Planning and Land Use ManagementMunicipal By-law on Spatial Planning and Land Use Management. - (2) This By-law comes into operation on the date of publication in the Provincial Gazette .